Coordinadora Arauco-Malleco: 2009 actions and controversy

 On the morning of August 12 of 2009, it is alleged by Chilean officials that about 80 Mapuches entered the country estate "San Sebastián", located between Collipulli and Angol, and occupied it.
 The occupation was made in response to their unanswered request to buy the San Sebastián estate by authorities.
 Sergio González Jarpa, agriculture businessman and owner of the estate, requested to the court of Angol the ouster of the occupants.
 Carabineros gathered special forces from Araucanía Region and flew in a GOPE unit from Santiago.
 The ouster begun at around 14.00.
 As result one young Mapuche Jaime Mendoza Collio was shot dead and one carabinero was injured in the leg.
 The leader of Mapuche organization Consejo de Todas las Tierras Aucán Huilcamán strongly condemned the actions of the police and called the killing an extrajudicial execution.
 Later on the Legal Medical Service of Chile stated that the dead Mapuche had been shot from behind in the back.
 Investigations by Policía de Investigaciones have shown that the Mapuche who was shot, Jaime Mendoza Collío, did not have remains of gunpowder on his hands as Carabineros had suggested.

 The attacks of 2009 again brought the CAM issue to the level of government.
 The Alianza por Chile claimed that the Concertación governments have not done enough to arrest the authors of the attacks and protect private property.
 On August 19, Chilean President Michelle Bachelet condemned an incident between minister Edmundo Pérez Yoma (DC) and the opposition deputy Gonzalo Arenas (UDI), where Arenas threw an alleged copy of the pardon of former CAM leader Víctor Ancalaf on Pérez Yoma's face.
 Victor Ancalaf had served 5 years of a 10-year prison sentence for terrorist crimes, which Ancalaf vehemently denies.

 Murder of Werner Luchsinger and Vivianne Mackay

 The gravest case to which CAM has been linked to is the murder of Werner Luchsinger and Vivianne Mackay, a couple of wealthy farmers who died in an arson fire in their country house located in Vilcún, in 2013.
 After being found by the police that night – bullet-wounded and less than a mile away from the Luchsinger's farm – machi Celestino Córdova was held responsible for the attack and later judged and condemned for the crimes.
-He is still serving the sentence and is the only person to have ever been formally charged for the death of the Luchsingers.
-CAM claims that he is innocent and was used as a scapegoat, and therefore considers him to be a political prisoner.
+He is still serving the sentence and is the only person to have ever been formally charged for the deaths of the Luchsinger and Mackey.
+CAM claims that he is innocent and was used as a scapegoat, and as such considers himself to be a political prisoner.

+In September 2017, the prosecutor of La Araucanía, Roberto Garrido, confirmed that there was a connection between members of the Weichán Auka Mapu and the Luchsinger-Mackay case.
+This was due to ongoing investigations showing the involvement of at least 25 individuals in the attack.
+The prosecutor confirmed that the investigations were still ongoing.